mihaitmf/aws-lambda-demo/README.md

 * Deploy the service that will create AWS resources and nodejs lambda functions
 `sls deploy`

-* Invoke the "hello" lambda function in AWS
+* Invoke a lambda function in AWS
 `sls invoke -f hello`

 * Invoke a lambda function locally, for testing purposes